Lawrence Taliaferro Dade: Career

-Family

-Lawrence Taliaferro Dade's great-great-grandfather was Francis Dade (Virginia Burgess), also known as John Smith.

 Virginia Senate

 Virginia voters first elected Dade to the Virginia Senate in 1811, and he was re-elected numerous times.
 Much of his correspondence with President James Madison has survived.

 During a senate session in 1828, Dade praised Joseph Cabell of Nelson County Virginia who was nearly regarded as a co-founder of the University of Virginia, stating "If aught of good proceeds from the University, the pride and glory of Virginia, the member from Nelson cannot be forgotten; for he, in promoting that monument of wisdom and taste, was second only to the immortal Jefferson."